 Downtown Birmingham is a thriving downtown retail shopping district in the heart of upscale Oakland County, Michigan.
 With an historic downtown, dating back to the 1830's, Birmingham offers visitors a variety of urban experiences from historic buildings, to modern retail and entertainment developments.

-Downtown Birmingham has nearly 300 unique national and local retail businesses including apparel, accessory and home stores, as well as restaurants, galleries, hotels, and more.
+Downtown Birmingham has more than 300 unique national and local retail businesses including apparel, accessory and home stores, as well as restaurants, galleries, hotels, and more.

-Notable retailers include Anthropologie, lululemon athletica, J. McLaughlin, francesca’s, Evereve, Blue Mercury, Lucy, Roots, Paper Source, Ethan Allen, Jos.
+Notable retailers include Anthropologie, lululemon athletica, Evereve, Roots, Paper Source, Ethan Allen, Jos.
 A. Bank, and exclusive fashion boutiques such as Tender and Linda Dresner.

 Birmingham’s nightlife and entertainment thrives with nearly 50 restaurants, including noteworthy fine dining establishments.
-National restaurants include Cameron’s Steak House, Mitchell’s Fish Market and Fleming’s Prime Steakhouse.
-Casual dining is represented by Cosi and Panera Bread.
+National restaurants include Hyde Park and Fleming's Prime Steakhouse.
 Birmingham also features 20 movie screens at two theatres downtown.

 Downtown Birmingham enjoys a very upscale clientele.
 CNN’s Money Magazine recently named Birmingham as one of the country’s top 10 towns with six figure incomes.
 The area outpaces the country in income and education levels.
 Per capita income exceeds the nation by 49%.